METEO 3 Lesson 12 Images

 Text description of the color-enhanced water vapor loop from July 9, 2018 (0:03)

-The image is a satellite infrared visualization of a large storm system swirling over a region that includes part of the eastern United States.
+The image is a satellite infrared visualization of a large storm system swirling over a region that includes part of the eastern United States and the North Atlantic Ocean.
 The visual is dominated by vibrant colors indicating different temperature ranges.
 A large, swirling mass on the left features a distinct spiral pattern typical of a cyclonic storm.
 The center of the spiral exhibits a bright green and yellow color, transitioning to purple and gray hues toward the edges.
-A secondary spiral is visible further to the north, with a similarly intense color palette.
+A secondary spiral is visible further to the northeast, with a similarly intense color palette.
 The background features deep reds, oranges, and grays, highlighting variations in temperature and atmospheric pressure.
 The edge of the U.S. coastline is faintly visible on the left side of the image.

 Tropical Cyclone Climatology